 10.2.1 Any application for consent to an interruption of studies shall reach the appropriate faculty secretary on or before 30 April of the year concerned.
-No application for consent to an interruption of studies shall be considered after 30 April of the academic year concerned.
+Applications received after 30 April of the year concerned will be considered on merit, provided that the student has not registered for the year.